2025–26 Pafos FC season: Season review

 On 23 June, Pafos announced the permanent signing of Anderson Silva from Alanyaspor, on a contract until June 2028.

 On 27 June, Pafos announced the permanent signing of Jajá from Athletico Paranaense, on a contract until June 2028.

 On 4 July, Pafos announced the loan signing of Bruno Langa from UD Almería for the season.

 On 9 July, Pafos announced that they had extended their contract with Christos Evzonas until the summer of 2027.

 On 14 July, Pafos announced that Ivica Ivušić had left the club to sign for Hajduk Split.

 On 15 July, Pafos announced the signing of Mons Bassouamina from Clermont on a contract until the summer of 2027.

 On 18 July, Pafos announced the season-long loan signing of Pedrão from Cruzeiro.

 On 19 July, Pafos announced the season-long loan signing of Alexandre Brito from Sporting CP.

 On 23 July, Pafos announced the signing of Jay Gorter from AFC Ajax on a contract until the summer of 2028.

 On 3 August, Pafos announced the signing of David Luiz, after he had left Fortaleza, on a contract until the summer of 2027.

 On 2 September, Pafos announced the signing of Landry Dimata from Samsunspor.

 On 3 September, Pafos announced the signing of Wilmer Odefalk on loan from IF Brommapojkarna.

 On 8 September, Pafos announced the signing of Ognjen Mimović on loan from Fenerbahçe.

 On 9 September, Pafos announced that Muamer Tanković had left the club, with AC Omonia announcing his signing the same day.

 On 2 October, Pafos announced the signing of Axel Guessand, who had been released by Kristiansund earlier in the summer.

 On 2 November, Pafos announced that they had extended their contract with João Correia until the summer of 2028.

 On 3 November, Pafos announced that they had extended their contract with Ivan Šunjić until the summer of 2027.

+On 5 January, Pafos announced that Head Coach Juan Carlos Carcedo had bought out his contract, and the contracts of Sergio Domínguez Cobo and Sebastián Corona, and had left the club for a new project.
+Four days later, on 9 January 2026, Pafos announced the appointment of Albert Celades as their new Head Coach on a contract until 2027.

+On 30 January, Pafos announced that their loan agreement with Bruno Langa had been ended early and that he'd returned to Almería.

+On 31 January, Pafos announced the signing of Nikolas Ioannou from Sampdoria, on a contract until June 2028, and the loan signings of Dani Silva from Midtjylland and Lelê from Fluminense both on contracts until the end of the season.

+On 28 April, Pafos announced that they had terminated their contract with Albert Celades, and that Ricardo Sá Pinto had been appointed as the clubs new Head Coach.